de4a-eu/toop-connector-ng/README.md

 # News and Noteworthy

+`v2.1.1` - work in progress
+* The project is now dual licensed under Apache License, Version 2.0 and EUPL 1.2
+* No code changes

 2020-11-09: release of `2.1.0-1`
 * Corrected the version IDs of the validation artefacts from `2.0.0` to `2.1.0`